Birds of Rhode Island

 7 Woodpeckers in Rhode Island: Identification and Where to Find Them

 Rhode Island supports a compact but well-defined community of seven woodpecker species, shaped by the state’s mix of mature forests, wetlands, suburban landscapes, and open edges.
-The group includes several common year-round residents that are easily encountered in parks, neighborhoods, and larger forest blocks, along with species that appear mainly during migration or winter and Read more
+The group includes several common year-round residents that are easily encountered in parks, neighborhoods, and larger forest blocks, along with species that appear mainly during migration or winter and a small number that are now rare or irregular.
+This guide provides identification notes and Rhode Island-specific context on habitat use, distribution, and seasonal occurrence for woodpeckers recorded in the state.
+Read more

 8 Owls in Rhode Island: Identification and Local Occurrence

 Rhode Island supports a small but distinctive assemblage of owls, with eight species recorded in the state across the year.
 These include a core group of resident woodland owls that occupy forests, parks, and suburban landscapes year-round, alongside several species that appear only seasonally as migrants or winter visitors tied to open habitats and grasslands.
-Read more
+A few owls are highly localized, restricted to specific landscapes such as coastal lowlands or islands, while others occur irregularly and may be absent in some years altogether.
+This guide provides identification notes and Rhode Island-specific context on habitat use, distribution, and seasonal occurrence for… Read more